Yellow bullhead: Angling

 Yellow bullheads are considered a minor game fish, and their meat is considered sweet and has a good flavor, but the meat can become soft in summer.
 They are not as sought after as other catfish.
 They can be caught on natural baits such as worms, crickets or chicken liver fished on the bottom at night.

 Etymology

 Named both Ictalurus natalis and Ameiurus natalis.
 Ictalurus, Greek, meaning "fish cat"; Ameiurus, Greek, meaning "privative curtailed," in reference to the caudal fin lacking a notch; natalis, Latin, meaning "of birth."
+Charles Alexandre Lesueur, when he originally described the species in 1819, invented a common name Pimelode Noël, which likely commemorates the naturalist Simon Barthélemy Joseph Noël de la Morinière (1765–1822) and also may be the source of the specific name he assigned (from Noel), though it was not explicitly stated in either case.